 The richest foods in chlorophyll are plants.
-Chlorophyll in plants gives them its green color.
-Try to eat plants that contain high amounts of chlorophyll, as it has amazing health benefits.
+Chlorophyll in plants gives them their green color.
+Try to eat plants that contain high amounts of chlorophyll regularly, as it has amazing health benefits.

 What is chlorophyll?

 As a rule of thumb, green fruits and vegetables are rich in chlorophyll.
-Certainly, all types of edible seaweed and algae contain chlorophyll, as well.
+All types of edible seaweed and algae contain chlorophyll, as well.